 2013-2017Manisha Caleb

 Manisha found the first ever FRBs with a telescope array and first determination of the FRB rate at 843 MHz.
-She is now at the University of Manchester, working on the MeerKAT FRB search project.
+Manisha’s first postdoc position was at the University of Manchester, working on the MeerKAT FRB search project, and she is now at the University of Sydney.

 2013-2018